Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 * All game rules come back with no errors
 * All statements print correctly
 * Correct values are displayed when a game is completed
-* Rules option displays wit no issues
+* Rules option displays with no issues
 * No issue can be found and game works as expected

 ## Bugs